 Cloud has transformed DR by offering:

-RPO and RTO are the backbone of any Disaster Recovery plan.
+Recovery Point Objective (RPO) and Recovery Time Objective (RTO) are the backbone of any business continuity plan and disaster recovery strategy.
 They guide your strategy, influence technology decisions, and determine your readiness for the unexpected.

 With tools like Wanclouds VPC+ DRaaS, you can automate backup, recovery, and resilience in complex Cloud and hybrid environments, reducing risk, cost, and downtime.